Stoa

 Collaboration

 Yes.
-Built-in voice and video with screen sharing, live transcription, recording, noise cancellation, and picture-in-picture.
+Built-in voice and video with screen sharing, live transcription, noise cancellation, and picture-in-picture.
 You don't need Zoom or Meet alongside it.

 Yes.
 Stoa uses conflict-free replicated data types (CRDTs) for real-time editing.
 You'll see each other's cursors, and changes merge automatically.
 No conflicts, ever.

 Yes.
 Create a guest invite link from the session menu during a session.
-Guests can join the call, view files, chat, and talk to the AI agent.
+Guests can join the call, view files, and talk to the AI agent.
 They don't need a Stoa account.
 Guest access is scoped to a single session.

 The CLI